mrstefangrimm/Parc/Instructable/instructions.md

 The programming is intuitive and there are more examples in the User Manual in the Wiki [1].
 The syntax is described in the Programming Guide [1].
-The video demonstrates a wireless login to a Windows PC with 1 click and a login to instructables.com with another click.
+The video demonstrates a wireless login to a Windows PC with one click and a login to instructables.com with another click.

 [Login Demo](https://youtu.be/DcMdJxYA3Bc)